-Here is a quick tutorial on how to easily get rid of duplicate rows in Excel and at the same time convert the number of duplicates into a new column.
+Here is a quick step-by-step guide on how to easily get rid of duplicate rows in Excel and at the same time convert the number of duplicates into a new column.
 This procedure may be useful when using weighted draws in RandomPicker.

 MS Excel has a Pivot Table feature that will help you convert the data in a minute.

 Step 1: Load the data

 Open the file with the data in MS Excel.
 In our example, you can see a list of 18 entries with 6 names in column A; almost all the names are repeated in the list: